BABISH

 2.

 Place squash on a parchment paper-lined baking sheet.
 Drizzle with olive oil and rub all over the flesh of the squash.
-Put some fresh sage into the cavity of each half of squash.
+Put some fresh sage into the cavity of each half of the squash.
 Lastly, sprinkle with salt and pepper and flip the squash over so it is cut-side down on the baking sheet.

-Olive oil
+olive oil

 3.